slack-samples/deno-github-functions/README.md

 ## Create a Link Trigger

-[Triggers][triggers] execute a Workflow; they are an entry point into your application that are invoked automatically by Slack or manually by users.
+[Triggers][triggers] execute Workflows: they are entry points into your application that are invoked automatically by Slack or manually by users.
-This application uses a [Link Trigger][link-triggers] to execute its Workflow in Slack.
-Link triggers generate a **Shortcut URL** that unfurls into a button within Slack.
-Shortcut URLs can be posted in a channel or added as a bookmark, and, when clicked, will run the associated Workflow.
+This application uses [Link Triggers][link-triggers] to execute Workflows.
+A Link Trigger generates a **Shortcut URL** that can be posted in a channel or added as a bookmark.
+When clicked, the Trigger will run the associated Workflow.

 To generate a Shortcut URL for a Workflow, we first create a Link Trigger.
 Link Triggers are unique to each installed version of your app, meaning Shortcut URLs